Back to Blog

 • Start with one metric and one workflow that moves it.

-• Ship a narrow automation end-to-end (input, logic, output, ownership).
+• Prove a narrow working slice end-to-end (input, logic, output, ownership, review).

 • Instrument and iterate weekly instead of planning quarterly.

-Most “AI roadmaps” are lists of ideas: chatbots, dashboards, agents, “use GPT somewhere”.
-They fail for boring reasons:
+Many “AI roadmaps” are lists of ideas: chatbots, dashboards, agents, “use GPT somewhere”.
+They stall for boring reasons:

 • No single owner with delivery authority.